ajcvickers/ajcvickers.github.io/_posts/2015-05-07-ef7-provider-building-blocks-2.md

 ---
-layout: post
+layout: default
-title: EF7 Provider Building Blocks
+title: "EF7 Provider Building Blocks"
 date: 2015-05-07 11:02
+day: 7th
+month: May
+year: 2015
 author: ajcvickers
-comments: true
-categories: [EF7, Entity Framework]
+permalink: 2015/05/07/ef7-provider-building-blocks-2/
 ---

+# EF Core 1.0
+# Provider Building Blocks

 In this post I'll outline the basic building blocks needed for an EF7 provider.
 The idea is not to show how everything should be implemented, but rather to show what pieces are needed and how they fit together.
 The best examples of EF7 providers are the SQL Server and SQLite providers, which ca both be found in the <a href="https://github.com/aspnet/EntityFramework">EF repro on GitHub</a>.

 EF7 providers should be shipped as NuGet packages.
 This post does not cover NuGet packaging, but you can look at the GitHib repro for some ideas on how to do this.